 "Christ" = "χριστος" = "christos" = "anointed."
 "Anointed" literally refers to rubbing with something like oil.
 When referring to Jesus specifically, he would be the prophesied one who was anointed king of Israel, Jesus the "anointed."
 It isn't his last name or surname.

 "Christian" = "anointed-ian."
 We are of the "anointed," because of who we are in Christ, the "anointed" one, causing us to be "anointed" as well.
-Be aware that the label "Christian" is used only two times in the Bible!
+Be aware that the label "Christian" is used only three times in the Bible!

 "anointed": Rubbed with something like oil.
 This has become a mystical, religious term, but it just means that someone or something has been ceremonially marked for some purpose by someone with the authority to do so.
 See this three-minute video for more.